melindaburgess/agl-hb/README.md

  * __style (optional):__ Section styling, which defaults to white background.
 Options: white, black, grey.
  * __youtube_video_id (optional):__ If present, this will embed a video after section content.
 The id is the alphanumeric code such as "0XpAtr24uUQ".
 This can be found in the video's URL, e.g. the bit after `v=` in `https://www.youtube.com/watch?v=0XpAtr24uUQ`.

+## Contributing

+__Note to admins: as soon as you merge/save content into the master branch, it will be published to the live site.__

 ## Maintaining the Template

 To make changes to the overall page template to stay in coordination with the overall AGL site, edit `layouts/agl.html`.
 This would include major style changes or updated top-level navigation, footer info, etc.

 ## Running Locally

+The site is built using Jekyll, the standard tool for github pages.
+See [github pages docs](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/) for more info on running locally.
+This is not necessary for most content work, but is highly recommended for any template changes.